 Choux pastry is the basis for airy, delicate, and simply satisfying cream puffs.
 A sweetened whipped cream filling and dusting of powdered sugar is all it takes to make these classic pastries one of the most highly regarded treats of all time.

 Since I posted my Cardamom Cream puffs, I have tweaked this choux pastry to perfection.
+Also, check out my Choux Au Craquelin for a crispy choux with a praline pastry cream!

 Perfect Choux pastry means you’ll have a crispy outer shell and a hollow center.
 Here’s how to accomplish that.